Ilka Kressner

 Research

-My scholarship and teaching examine Spanish American literature, film and visual arts (20th to 21st centuries) within a Pan-Latin American perspective, often with a comparative focus.
-I am interested in contemporary Latin American film, literature and visual cultures, environmental humanities, ecofeminisms, conceptions of space in art and of art in space, and intermediality (word, sound, image).
-I am currently researching portrayals of water in Latin American eco-cinema (contamination, inundations, water shortage…); and examining alternatives to colonial and neocolonial conceptions of ecology in literature, film and ‘artivism’ from the region.
+My scholarship and teaching examine Latin American film, literature, and visual arts (20th to 21st centuries) within a Pan-Latin American perspective, often with a comparative focus.
+I am interested in environmental humanities, ecofeminisms, conceptions of space in art and of art in space, and intermediality (word, sound, image).
+I am currently researching portrayals of water in Latin American eco-cinema (contamination, inundations, water shortage…) and alternatives to colonial and neocolonial conceptions of ecology in literature, film and ‘artivism’ from the region.

 Publications

 My book Sites of Disquiet: The Non-Space in Spanish American Short Narratives and Their Cinematic Transformations (Purdue UP, 2013) analyzes representations of alternative spaces, among those, sites of deferral, merging perspectives, darkness and emptiness, in Spanish American short narratives and their adaptations to the screen.
 I have co-edited Walter Benjamin Unbound (2015, special issue of Annals of Scholarship Vols.
-21:1 and 2; together with Alexander Gelley and Michael Levine).
-My second joint publishing venture, with colleagues Ana María Mutis (Trinity U) and Elizabeth Pettinaroli (Rhodes C) is Ecofictions, Ecorealities and Slow Violence in Latin America and the Latinx World (Routledge, 2020).
-Our edited volume examines the topic of ecological violence, particularly in the context of “slow violence” (Rob Nixon; acts of violence that are invisible because they are dispersed across time and space) in Latin American and Latinx writings, films, visual arts and performances.
-We are currently at work towards a new edited volume on ecologies of resistance in Latin American and Latinx contexts.
+21:1 and 2; with Alexander Gelley and Michael Levine).
+My second joint publishing venture, with Ana María Mutis (Trinity U) and Elizabeth Pettinaroli (Rhodes C) is Ecofictions, Ecorealities and Slow Violence in Latin America and the Latinx World (Routledge, 2020).
+Our volume examines the topic of ecological violence, particularly in the context of “slow violence” (Rob Nixon; acts of violence that are invisible because they are dispersed across time and space) in Latin American and Latinx writings, films, visual arts and performances.
+Our most recent volume, Ecologies of Resistance: Arts, Activism, and Transdisciplinary Futures in Latin America and the Latinx Worlds, will be published with the University of Virginia Press in 2025.
+It presents critical studies and interviews on Latin American and Latinx cultural expressions and activism that challenge colonial and neocolonial ecological concepts informing the current environmental crisis.

 Awards